microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 5. For x86-based machines, start Windows PowerShell (x86) with Administrator privileges by right-clicking the Windows **Start** menu and selecting **Windows Power Shell (Admin)**; then execute the same command as immediately above.

-6. Create a new folder with path **%SystemDrive%\\FileServerCaptureFileDirectory**.
-This folder can be used to save the event trace log (ETL) files automatically generated by the Test Cases, which files you can analyze with Microsoft® Message Analyzer.
-Note that generation of ETL files will occur only if you enable **NetworkCapture** on the **Configure Test Cases** tab of the PTM and that you run the PTM as Administrator.

 #### <a name="5.1.2"/> 5.1.2 Setup the SUT Computer in the Workgroup Environment